Dwyer's snake: Defense mechanisms

 Like other snakes in the family Elapidae, S. dwyeri is venomous and has hollow fangs fixed at the front of the upper jaw.
 These fangs are connected via ducts to venom glands near the eyes.
-Like the majority of Australian elapids, Dwyer's snake is inoffensive and mostly harmless.
-Herpetologists at the Queensland Museum describe Dwyer's snake as "weakly venomous", and do not include it among their list of eight snake species in the Brisbane area considered capable of inflicting potentially fatal bites.
+Like the majority of Australian elapids, Dwyer's snake is inoffensive and shy.
+In addition, herpetologists at the Queensland Museum describe Dwyer's snake as "weakly venomous", and do not include it among their list of eight snake species in the Brisbane area considered capable of inflicting potentially fatal bites.
 A 25-year-old man in Western Sydney mildly describes a snakebite from this species by saying that he was:... bitten on the finger by a Suta dwyeri once.
 The bite did not hurt at all.
 But little did I know he had left his fang in my finger.
 A couple of days later it got a tiny bit infected and hurt for a couple of days ... nothing major though.

 When threatened P. dwyeri prefers to coil into a tight ball as a defense mechanism for protection from larger predators.
 This enables the snake to protect its head and more vulnerable areas of its body.